Support for Students' Learning and Personal Development

 We value good attendance as we know that it promotes high educational achievement.
 The school Attendance Manager monitors student attendance closely and follows up any unexplained absences.

 The Deputy Headteacher with responsibility for Assessment, Reporting, Recording and Intervention maintains a close scrutiny of students’ academic progress and coordinates a staged programme of interventions to ensure that students stay on track to achieve their academic goals.
 He is supported in this role by the Assistant Headteacher with responsibility for Attendance, Behaviour and Student Voice.

 Medical care for students is provided by the School Matron.
 The matron is based in the well-equipped medical room and is responsible for:

 - maintaining the school’s records regarding students’ health

 - administering medication with the consent of parents/ carers

 - providing basic health-related advice to students

-We also draw on the support of outside agencies such as Adviza and the Police, who have identified staff working closely with us.
+We also draw on the support of outside agencies such as Adviza, WYA and the Police, who have identified staff working closely with us.